Naylor Prize and Lectureship

 The Naylor Prize and lectureship in Applied Mathematics is a prize of the London Mathematical Society awarded every two years in memory of Dr V.D.
 Naylor.
-Only those who reside in the United Kingdom are eligible for the prize.
+The award is restricted to a mathematician who reside in the United Kingdom.
 The "grounds for award can include work in, and influence on, and contributions to applied mathematics and/or the applications of mathematics, and lecturing gifts."

+The honor consists of a prize (a sum of money and a diploma) and the invitation to deliver the Naylor Lecture at a meeting of the Society, usually in the year following the award.